Humira Prefilled pen (antirheumatoid arthritis medicines)

 Always use Humira exactly as your doctor has instructed you.

-Check with your doctor or pharmacist if you are unsure.
+You should check with your doctor or pharmacist if you are unsure.

 The usual dose for adults with rheumatoid arthritis, psoriatic arthritis and ankylosing spondylitis is one 40mg injection fortnightly.